 Ramped-Up Efforts to Protect Mexican Fisheries Netting Results

-SAN DIEGO (CN) – The recent criminal charges filed against a father-son duo accused of illegally importing sea cucumbers from Mexico and then turning millions-dollar profit in selling the seafood delicacy for $17.5 million in Asia has highlighted the tension between keeping fishing sustainable and ensuring fishermen can maintain their livelihood off the ocean.
-Courthouse News took a deep dive into the current state of Mexican fisheries and found while some depleted fisheries have been restored in recent years, the stakes have been raised for those selling seafood products prized in Asian markets.
+SAN DIEGO (CN) – Criminal charges filed against a father-son duo accused of illegally importing sea cucumbers from Mexico for huge profit by selling the seafood delicacy for $17.5 million in Asia have highlighted the tension between keeping fishing sustainable and ensuring fishermen can maintain their livelihood off the ocean.
+Courthouse News took a deep dive into the current state of Mexican fisheries and found while some depleted fisheries have been restored in recent years, the stakes have been raised for those who make their living selling the prized delicacies.

 Enforcement Nets Results